michaelhuettermann/otello/README.md

 ## Introduction
 The Otello project is an ongoing initiative.
 It specifically shows:

-- An 101 on applied telemetry.
+- How to quickly start with the Oracle Cloud.
-- How to set up Oracle OpenJDK, and run modern Java versions (17+) on it.
+- How to set up Oracle OpenJDK on a public (Oracle) cloud system, and run modern Java versions (17+) on it.
-- How to perform Jave bytecode instrumentation for observability purposes.
+- A 101 on applied telemetry: How to perform Jave bytecode instrumentation for observability purposes.
-- How to generate and examine logs from instrumented Java code.
+-- How to generate and examine logs from instrumented Java code.
-- How to generate and examine traces from instrumented Java code.
+-- How to generate and examine traces from instrumented Java code.
-- Hot to generate and examine metrics from instrumented Java code.
+-- How to generate and examine metrics from instrumented Java code.
+- Latest features of most recent Java release versions, e.g.
-- Pattern Matching for switch, originally introduced as preview with [JEP 406](https://openjdk.org/jeps/406).
+-- *Pattern Matching for switch*.
+Originally introduced as preview with JDK 17 and proposed via [JEP 406](https://openjdk.org/jeps/406), this feature was subsequently refined by following JEPs, e.g. [JEP 441](https://openjdk.org/jeps/441) (JDK 21).
+-- *Record Patterns*.
+Relating to the language feature of pattern matching, this feature extends pattern matching to destructive instances of record classes and adds nested patterns, see [JEP 440](https://openjdk.org/jeps/440) (JDK 21).

 It is used as:
 - A self-contained starter package for students and beginners.